kulmesa/communication_link/README.md

 go build
 ```

-In addition to communication link, the gstreamer node can be built as well from this repo.
+In addition to communication link, the video streaming node can be built as well from this repo.
-Gstreamer node listens the video stream and streams it to rtsp server in cloud.
+The videonode listens a selected video stream based on the configuration file and streams it to rtsp server in cloud.
+The video feed can be selected from cloud by sending mqtt messages to select a wanted camera configuration.
+Please see the image videonode/videostream.png.
-It can be built as follows:
+The videonode can be built as follows:
 ```
-cd gstnode
+cd videonode
 go build
 ```